TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/scripts_overview.md

 - **precision_fertigation.py** – generate nutrient schedules and injector
   volumes for a crop stage.
-Supports optional nutrient synergy and stock solution recipes.
-The script now returns a `FertigationResult` dataclass containing the full schedule, cost details and injection volumes.
+Supports optional nutrient synergy and stock containing the full schedule, cost details and injection volumes.
 - **fertigation_plan.py** – output a daily fertigation schedule in JSON format for the specified number of days.